pattaj764/sp-analysis/README.md

 python3 sp-analysis.py

-You will be prompted for the absolute pathname of the csv file.
+You will be prompted for the file pathname of the csv.
 Executing the program answers simple prompts given to us by our professor.

 Enjoy!